 Only Drive Going To The Sun Road to St. Mary Lake

-St. Mary is the second-largest lake in the park.
-Offering scenic overlooks (Wild Goose Island on St. Mary is the most photographed spot in the park!), incredible hikes, boat rides and amazing wildlife spotting opportunities, visitors could spend an entire day in East Glacier at Saint Mary Lake.
+St. Mary is the second-largest lake in Glacier National Park.
+Offering scenic overlooks (the aforementioned Wild Goose Island is on St. Mary Lake), incredible hikes, boat rides and amazing wildlife spotting opportunities, visitors could spend an entire day in East Glacier at Saint Mary Lake.

 Stay in East Glacier National Park

 Depending on your overall Montana trip plan, consider staying in East Glacier for the night.
-In order to fit this into our itinerary for Glacier NP, we recommend rearranging this trip plan by swapping days 2 and 3.
+In order to fit this into our itinerary for Glacier NP, we recommend rearranging our 3-day trip plan by swapping days 2 and 3.

 Limit Your Exploration to West Glacier

-To completely avoid the drive to East Glacier, eliminate the destination from your plan.
-Instead, spend a third day diving deeper into West Glacier with additional Glacier hikes or participating in one of the fun park activities (which we outline in a minute!).
+To completely avoid the drive to East Glacier, spend the day diving deeper into West Glacier with additional Glacier hikes or participating in one of the fun park activities (which you can learn about later in the post).

 Day 3 of your 3-Day Itinerary Glacier National Park: NORTH GLACIER

-On the last day of your Glacier National Park 3 Days Itinerary, head north to a historic town and remote lake.
-While you will want to bring water, you can pick up lunch (and treats!) on the route.
+On the last day of your Glacier National Park 3 Days Itinerary, travel north to a historic Montana town and remote lake.
+While you will want to bring sufficient water, you can pick up lunch (and treats) on the route.

 Drive to Polebridge, Montana in the Morning

-In the morning, make the drive over unpaved roads to Polebridge (use Camas Road and Outside North Fork Road for the best route!) – and keep an eye out for wildlife along the way.
-At the historic town of Polebridge is the Polebridge Mercantile (simply called the Merc by locals), which has been in operation since 1914.
+In the morning, make the drive over unpaved roads to Polebridge (use Camas Road and Outside North Fork Road) – and keep an eye out for Montana wildlife along the way.
+At the historic town of Polebridge is the popular Polebridge Mercantile (or simply the Merc), which has been in operation since 1914.
 The small shop is famous for Huckleberry Bear Claws – but everything they make is delicious!
-You can grab food to go for lunch at the Merc, too.
+You can grab food to go for lunch from the Merc, too.

 Spend the Afternoon at Lake Bowman

 After your stop in Polebridge, re-enter the park and make the bumpy drive over gravel roads to Bowman Lake – one of our absolute favorite places in Glacier National Park.
-Serene and secluded, Lake Bowman is the perfect place to sit back and appreciate the natural beauty of GNP.
-Besides staring at the awe-inspiring scene, visitors can take a swim or go for a peaceful shoreline hike.
+Spectacular, serene and secluded, Lake Bowman is the perfect place to sit back and appreciate the natural beauty of GNP.
+Besides staring at the awe-inspiring scene, visitors can take a swim, kayak or go for a peaceful Bowman Lake shoreline hike.

 Watch Sunset from Rocky Point in the Evening

 End your Glacier National Park trip in a quiet spot with an unforgettable view: Rocky Point.
-It is just a short hike up to the rocky outcrop – and a phenomenal place to savor the scenery.
-As the shadows grow long and the sun starts to set in the early evening, the light of the sun’s rays illuminates the eastern Glacier peaks – creating an unforgettable moment.
+It is just a short hike up to the rocky outcrop – and a phenomenal place to savor the inspiring Montana scenery.
+As the shadows grow long and the sun starts to set, the light illuminates the Glacier mountain peaks – creating an unforgettable moment.
 We think it is one of the best sights in Glacier National Park!

 Alternate Itinerary for Glacier National Park for Day 3